 - Job Location State: Search by a single state, all states, or a selection of states.

 In RB9, when you schedule a job, you include any services requested — reporting, interpreting, video, conference room, etc. — as a task in the job, not as separate jobs.
 That way, if the job is canceled, all of the tasks are canceled too, and nothing gets overlooked.
-(You can still create linked jobs in RB9 whenever you need to.)

 Set back order as a task instead of a status

 The task concept helps with other aspects of job scheduling and management.
 For example, in RB8, setting a job to Back Order wipes out the original order date.
-In RB9, Order Date is for each task instead, so Back Order has its own order date.
+In RB9, Order Date is for each task instead, so Back Order can have its own order date.
 Each task also has its own Due Date, Notified Date, Acknowledged Date, and Cancelled Date.

 Cancel a task, not the whole job